linkeddatacenter/geocodit/README.md

 - Create and Login to a fresh ubunto box (phisical or virtual)
 - Clone GeocodIT project in /opt/geocodit : `sudo cd /opt; git clone https://github.com/linkeddatacenter/geocodit.git`
-- Execute the install script `sudo /opt/gecodit/scripts/install.sh`.
+- Execute the install script `sudo /opt/gecodit/test/_support/install.sh`.
-- Copy the config/geocodit.ini.dist file into /etc/geocodit/geocodit.ini (or geocodit.ini) and
+- Copy the config/geocodit.ini.dist file into geocodit.ini and
-    add your LinkedData.Center and Google Api credential.
+    add your credentials.
 Be sure that geocodit.it is readable to the web server (i.e. www-data user).

 **IMPORTANT: GeocodIT uses your keys to access payed services, if you put it in a public server, consider to limit